Nathnaelc/cs162-test/session_07/README.md

 handlers, filters, formatters and LogRecord classes.
 Does this do a better job of describing the library than you were able to last session?

-### 3. Class Project
+### 3. Final Project
+You should have been assigned to a final project team by now.
-Using your new insight, decompose your class project into as many classes as you think you will need.
+Using your new insight, decompose this project into as many classes as you think you will need.
 Draw this proposed solution into a UML diagram, bring it to class and be prepared to explain your design decisions to your fellow students.
 How well does your design separate out different concerns?

-*Discussing your class project question with fellow students before class is discouraged as we will be interested in the variety of solutions that students obtained in class.*
+*Discussing your class project question with students on the same team before class is discouraged as we will be interested in the variety of solutions that students obtained in class.*